jfrog/terraform-provider-artifactory/docs/resources/permission_target.md

 ---
-subcategory: "Security"
+subcategory: "Deprecated"
 ---
 # Artifactory Permission Target Resource

 Provides an Artifactory permission target resource.
 This can be used to create and manage Artifactory permission targets.

-~> This resource has been deprecated in favor of [platform_permission](https://registry.terraform.io/providers/jfrog/platform/latest/docs/resources/permission) resource.
+!>This resource has been deprecated in favor of [platform_permission](https://registry.terraform.io/providers/jfrog/platform/latest/docs/resources/permission) resource.

 ## Example Usage